 (b) the equipment is to be operated in accordance with such quality assurance programme as the Chief Executive Officer may specify in writing.

-[Regulation 20G inserted in Gazette 7 Jul 2000 p.
+[Regulation 20G inserted by Gazette 7 Jul 2000 p.
 3681.]

 20H.
 Approval of monitoring equipment, revoking

 (1) The Chief Executive Officer may revoke an approval under regulation 20F if, in the Chief Executive Officer’s opinion —